-Revenue from real estate sales decreased by US\$782.1 million, or 32.8%, to US\$1,604.9 million for the year ended December 31, 2020 from US\$2,387.0 million for the year ended December 31, 2019, principally due to the impact of Covid-19 in 2020.
+Revenue from real estate sales decreased by US\$212.7 million, or 13.3%, to US\$1,392.2 million in 2021 from US\$1,604.9 million in 2020, principally due to decrease in contract sales due to COVID-19 and the general condition of the housing market in China.

-The following table sets forth the percentage of completion, the percentage sold and related revenues for our pre-sold projects for each of the years ended December 31, 2019 and 2020.
-The revenues for our new pre-sold projects since January 1, 2018 are recognized on an over time basis upon the adoption of ASC 606 and recognized at a point in time in the United States.
+The following table sets forth the percentage of completion, the percentage sold and related revenues for our pre-sold projects in 2020 and 2021.
+The revenues for our new pre-sold projects since January 1, 2018 are recognized on an over-time basis upon the adoption of ASC 606 and recognized at a point in time in the United States.
 For information regarding revenue recognition on an over time basis and at a point in time, see "Critical Accounting Policies," below.